 Why it's wrong:

-Correct approach: Review coverage every 3-5 years and after major life events:
+Common approach considered: Review coverage every 3-5 years and after major life events:

 Yes, and most people with dependents should have both.
 They protect against different risks: